 Hooray, it’s fall!
 Time for us to follow Mother Nature’s clue and shed our poor self esteem images and get ready to bundle ourselves up against the ravages of winter.
 But don’t just run out and start buying a new wardrobe of the fall plus size clothes.

 I have found over the years that I’ve lost that compelling urge to run out and buy the newest, trendiest plus size clothes that the retail world has to offer for fall.
-But, I still find the need to make sure I have ready the six lifesavers that I use every year to get me through the colder months:
+But, I still find the need to make sure I have what I need for fall including the six lifesavers that I use every year to get me through the colder months:

 - 1. Knee high wide calf leather boots — There is nothing warmer and dryer than a good pair of boots.
 The good news for this year is that retailers are starting to realize that some of us have VERY curvaceous calfs and that we may, or may not, have a wide foot.

 Here are a few of my favs: